Wacken Open Air: Background

 The idea for Wacken Open Air was conceived in 1989 when Thomas Jensen and Holger Hübner visited a restaurant together.
 Both lived in Wacken and were friends, Jensen played the electric bass with rock cover band Skyline.
-From its beginnings until 1992, the band was composed of Ines Jeske from Vaale (vocals), Thomas Jensen from Wacken (bass), Peter Huhn from Wacken (electric guitar), Dennis Harman from Itzehoe (keyboard), and Andreas Göser from Wacken (drums).
+From its beginnings until 1992, the band was composed of Ines Jeske from Vaale (vocals), Thomas Jensen from Wacken (bass), Peter Huhn from Wacken (electric guitar), Dennis Schoppe from Itzehoe (keyboard), and Andreas Göser from Wacken (drums).
 Skyline was one of the first regional Metal and Rock cover bands at that time.
 The band was regionally known, working its way from appearances in village pubs and gigs at biker meetings up to an appearance as supporting band of "Extrabreit".
 Hübner was a disc jockey with a focus on Rock music and Heavy Metal.

 Jensen and Hübner developed the idea to organise an open-air concert in a gravel pit in Wacken and persuaded Skyline drummer Andreas Göser and Jörg Jensen, Thomas Jensen's brother, to help make it happen.
-Until then, the pit had already served as a meeting venue for up to 3,000 members of biker club 'No Mercys', it was therefore perfectly suited for their plans and also presented an opportunity to attract motorcycle fans.
-From the beginning, it was clear that the focus of the event would be on Rock and Metal and that, in contrast to other single-day festivals such as Monsters of Rock or Super Rock in Mannheim, there would also be camping grounds.
+The pit had previously been used as a meeting venue for up to 3,000 members of biker club 'No Mercys', and hence was suited for their plans and gave an opportunity to attract motorcycle fans.
+From the beginning, the focus of the event would be on Rock and Metal, and in contrast to other single-day festivals such as Monsters of Rock or Super Rock in Mannheim, there would also be camping grounds.